pwaring/dns-sync-zone/README.md

 Only a subset of record types are supported at present because the author does not need the others.

+## Support

+If you're having trouble using the script, or have run across a bug, please open an issue on GitHub.
+This support route is free and provided in the maintainer's spare time.

+Paid support is available from the maintainer.
+Please email them directly at paul@xk7.net for details.

 ## Contributions

 Contributions are welcome using the following mechanisms: